 Let’s face it – unless you’re Bill Gates or something, all of us are looking for ways to save a few bucks when we travel.
 Usually, it’s just a matter of waiting for a sale or lucking out with a coupon.
 Almost everyone today knows that cheap airfares are nonrefundable.
 In other words, you pay when you buy your ticket, and if your plans change, tough luck, unless you want to pay a change fee, unless you’re flying Southwest.

-Hotels have always been different.
+Hotels, like those Flagstaff hotels online, have always been different.
 When you book, there’s almost always a cancellation policy attached, but it’s usually pretty lenient.
 The standard terms usually require that you cancel or change somewhere between 6 P.M. the day of arrival or 48 hours before arrival, or you forfeit one night’s room charge (I should note that policies can be much more restrictive in resort areas, national parks, and during holidays, though).
 But what you might not know is that…

 Hotels Are Becoming More Like Airlines (Sort Of)